 With Gutenberg, you use elements called blocks to build content visually.

-- String Translation
+- Sending Content for Translation

-- Translation Management
+- Manual Translation

 - Select the content to send for translation.